 100. Tai Lopez

-The best indicator that you should sell some crypto.
+Tai doesn’t matter at all to the industry but he is the best indicator that you should sell some crypto.
 Started putting out Bitcoin content near the top of the 2017 bubble.
 Ended in early 2018.
-When he starts talking about Bitcoin again, a new top is likely near.
+When he starts talking about crypto again, a new top is likely near.

 You won’t get much in the way of commentary from these accounts, but they’re an essential follow due to the effect that their announcements can have on the market.